somesh05/ai_design_assistant/README.md

 **Problem solved:**

-Early-stage design work — sketching layouts, picking an accessible colour system, getting a second opinion on a screen — usually requires a designer's time or guesswork.
+Early-stage design work —sketching layouts, choosing an accessible colour system, getting a second opinion on a screen—usually requires a designer's time or guesswork.
 This tool gives product teams, founders, and developers without dedicated design support an instant, structured first pass: a layout plan broken into screens and components, a brand-appropriate colour palette with accessibility ratings built in, and an automated design critique against real UX heuristics.
 It's the kind of fast feedback loop that speeds up early product iteration before a human designer gets involved.

 **Features**